CHI-CityTech/AI-Curriculum/README.md

 ## 📬 Contact

 This repository is maintained by the [Center for Holistic Integration (CHI)] at City Tech.
-For more information, collaborations, or support, please contact [project lead].
+For more information, collaborations, or support, please contact [Dr. David B. Smith](dsmith@citytech.cuny.edu).